rlatjsgnl308/AI51101Project/README.md

 If the training itself includes regularization (not L2 regularization) such as VAE, Adam becomes less sensitive to the weight decay rate change.

+In spite of almost no correlation between learning rate and weight decay rate, AdamW is more sensitive to the learning rate change itself than Adam.

 Detailed explanation is on report pdf.